 If Your BMI Is Between 30 and 35:

 With a BMI between 30 and 35 you may still qualify for liposuction, but you are likely to see much better results from a tummy tuck.
 Your overall weight is still low enough that your’e not likely to experience too many complications during surgery.
 This is good news.
 But your weight is high enough to indicate that your abdominal skin has been stretched quite a bit.
 With those numbers, it is very likely that you will experience moderate to severe sagging after the belly fat has been removed.
 You might go down a pant size or two, but you won’t like the way your tummy looks.

-Another route you could take is to first bring down your weight to get closer to your target weight, and then have liposuction.
-The Orbera Weight-Loss Balloon is an excellent option for this.
+While you may not quality for tummy tuck surgery, you are a candidate for the Orbera Weight-Loss Balloon as long as your BMI is under 40.
 It requires a little bit of time – 6 months, to be precise – but most patients see excellent long-term results from it.

 We hope we’ve helped you understand how to calculate your BMI to get a better idea whether liposuction, a tummy tuck, or even a weight-loss balloon is the right procedure for you.
-If you are ready to get started, use the pink button to schedule a consultation with a plastic surgeon in Nashville or Memphis!
+If you are ready to get started, use the pink button to schedule a consultation with our board-certified plastic surgeon in Nashville or Memphis.